physcosensei-OG/RezeRenameFile/README.md

   </a>
 </p>

-# AI Hayasaka Sigma Bot
+# Chizuru Hishiro Sigma Bot

 **This Is a Multi purpose Bot Which Can:-**
 * Rename Telegram Files Into Any Formats <pre>(Like Renaming Video Files Into Audio File or Few Other Extensions) ✅ </pre>